dingusxmcgee/QAZ-Simple/README.md

 # QAZ-Simple
  QAZ-Simple

-Simple, drop-in style case for the QAZ keyboard kit sold by Coffe Break Keyboards.
+Simple, drop-in style case for the QAZ keyboard kit sold by Coffee Break Keyboards.

 Case is compatible with PCB, FR4 plate and all hardware(standoffs and screws) from the CBK kit.